 In managing diabetes, it is important to take into consideration many factors, including blood glucose monitoring, carbohydrate intake, physical activities and insulin requirements to ensure good blood glucose control and to reduce the risk of complications.

-By understanding the body’s needs, the effects of food and learning how to keep blood glucose within recommended levels, it is possible to manage diabetes effectively.
-It can be a challenge to reach and maintain the HbA1C goal whilst minimizing the risk of hypoglycaemia.
+It can be a challenge to reach and maintain the HbA1C goal whilst minimising the risk of hypoglycaemia.
+However, by understanding the body’s needs, the effects of food and learning how to keep blood glucose within recommended levels, it is possible to manage diabetes effectively.

-HbA1c: an important measure of how effectively diabetes is being managed using a measure of the amount of glucose that has attached itself to each red blood cell over the preceding 2-3 months to assess the level of diabetes control.
+HbA1c: an important measure of how effectively diabetes is being measured using a measure of the amount of glucose that has attached itself to each red blood cell over the preceding 2 to 3 months to assess the level of diabetes control.

 So, as someone living with diabetes, how can I better manage my glucose control and have flexibility when eating?